Loch Leven (Kinross): Flora and fauna

 The loch supports many species of invertebrates, which provide a food source for many of the species of birds, fish and mammals.
 During the summer months large clouds of small flies form a vital part of the food for ducklings.
 Some rare species of beetle are present, including the carrion beetle Thanatophilus dispar, the reed beetle Macroplea appendiculata and the ant beetle Anthicus scoticus.
 Other invertebrates found at the loch include aquatic snails and several species of dragonflies and damselflies.

 Otters are found around the loch and the burns that feed into it, and water shrews and water voles live along the banks of ditches and burns.
 A total of six species of bat have been recorded at the NNR: Daubenton, brown long-eared, noctule, Nathusius, soprano and common pipistrelle bat.
 Grey squirrel numbers are controlled and this has allowed red squirrels to re-establish themselves in woodlands around the loch.
-Fox, mink and brown rat are also present on the reserve.
+Red fox, American mink and brown rat are also present on the reserve.
 As with the grey squirrels numbers are controlled, for these pest species this is to protect nesting birds.

 The Loch Leven NNR hosts a wide assemblage of vascular plant species that grow around the loch shore, including three species listed on the IUCN Red List (coral root orchid, Loch Leven spearwort and lesser water-plantain) and other species rated as "nationally rare" or "nationally scarce" such as holy grass, threadrush and mudwort.
 Lesser water plantain, Loch Leven spearwort, mudwort and threadrush live on areas of mud, sand or gravel around the lochside.
 They require sites that are intermittently exposed, and either natural erosion or active management is needed to prevent reeds or other aquatic plants from out-competing them.
 Coral-root orchid is found at only one location on the reserve.